Great Depression in Australia: Legacy of the Great Depression in Australia

 Following Lyons' death in 1939, Robert Menzies assumed the United Australia Party leadership and the prime ministership, however the 1940 federal election resulted in a hung parliament.
-A year later, Menzies' minority government was brought down in the House of Representatives when the two independents crossed the floor and switched their support to Labor, bringing John Curtin to power during World War II.
+A year later, Menzies' minority government was brought down in the House of Representatives when the two independents crossed the floor and switched their support to Labor John Curtin led the government during World War II.
 At the 1943 federal election, Curtin led Labor to their greatest House of Representatives victory both in terms of proportion of seats and their strongest national two-party vote.
-Curtin died in 1945 however, and was succeeded as Labor leader and prime minister by Ben Chifley, who would lead Labor to their first successful federal re-election attempt at the 1946 federal election, before their defeat at the 1949 federal election by the Menzies-led Liberal Party of Australia in Coalition with the Country Party.
-The comprehensive economic and social reforms and reformist nature of the Chifley Labor government was such that between 1946 and 1949, the Australian Parliament passed 299 Acts, a record until then, well beyond Labor's Andrew Fisher's 113 Acts from 1910 to 1913.
+Curtin died in 1945, and was succeeded as Labor leader and prime minister by Ben Chifley, who led Labor to victory in the 1946 federal election, and to defeat at the 1949 federal election.

 Curtin and Chifley, who often used the spectre of another depression in their campaign rhetoric, utilised emergency wartime powers to introduce a command economy in Australia based on Keynesian principles.
 Unemployment was virtually eliminated in this period, being reduced to a record low of 1.1%.
 In 1942, income tax became federally controlled with the states conceding that the war effort needed a centrally controlled financial basis.

 In 1944, Curtin announced the plan for a white paper on full employment.
 This white paper served a variety of roles; to establish the priority of full employment; to ensure the depression would not recur; and to propose ways to make these objectives possible.
-Dr H C 'Nugget' Coombs as director-general of the Reconstruction Ministry had major input into this policy.
 The economic theories proposed by J M Keynes in 1936 were a major influence on the white paper.

-Between 1947 and 1949 Chifley also attempted to nationalise the banking sector, arguing that public control over the finance industry would assist in preventing further depressions.
-These plans saw bitter and protracted opposition from the media, conservative parties and the banks themselves.
-The High Court of Australia ruled that the proposed nationalisation of banks was unconstitutional.
-The government unsuccessfully appealed the decision in the Privy Council.

-In 1949, the combined perceived threats of international and domestic communism and industrial unrest along with the public's waning support for extended rationing and intervention following the close of the War saw the return of Menzies to the prime ministership.
-Though Menzies was a conservative, his sixteen subsequent years in power saw the government continue the use of Keynesian methods in economic policy as well as further expansion of the Curtin and Chifley economic and social legacies.
+Chifley argued that the risk of another depression could be minimized by nationalising the banks.
+This was denounced as socialism but it passed Parliament.
+The High Court said it was invalid and it never happened.